 In perusing the topic of ministry in the Fifth Epochal Revelation (The URANTIA Book), it seems that the main mandate, the main purpose for all persons—spirit, morontia, or material—is to help and guide all who seek to attain the Universal Father and His pattern of being and living.
 In attaining this goal, it appears that the basic ministry given to us mortals by human, morontia, and spirit ministers is assistance in “subjecting the flesh more and more to the leading of the Spirit.”

 Within that general mandate are many degrees, types, and levels of ministering in divine pattern.
-I discovered some descriptive terms for functions of ministers—such as creators, servers, bestowers, judges, teachers, counselors, directors, and truth revealers.
-I found that ministers are highly adaptable and can serve in many areas and that those who work with evolutionary mortals are unceasingly devoted to the work of helping the creatures of time attain the high spiritual goal of eternity.
-Ministers are: tireless, hard-working, sympathetic, flexible, patient, wise, versatile, gracious, and merciful.
+I discovered some descriptive terms for functions of human-rights advocates and ministers—such as creators, servers, bestowers, judges, teachers, counselors, directors, and truth revealers.
+I found that human-rights advocates and ministers are highly adaptable and can serve in many areas and that those who work with evolutionary mortals are unceasingly devoted to the work of helping the creatures of time attain the high spiritual goal of eternity.
+Human-rights Advocates and Ministers are: tireless, hard-working, sympathetic, flexible, patient, wise, versatile, gracious, and merciful.
 They are interdependent with each other on all levels of universe reality; they cooperate and coordinate.